seanf316/PC-Haven/README.md

 - Contact Us -> contact.html - Visible to all
 - Search -> base.html(Navbar/Search Input) - Visible to all
 - My Account -> (Drop Down)- Visible to all
-  - Register -> accounts/signup.html - Visible to logged out users
+  - Register -> accounts/signup.html - Visible to logged-out users
-  - Login -> accounts/login.html - Visible to logged out users
+  - Login -> accounts/login.html - Visible to logged-out users
-  - My Profile -> profile.html - Visible to logged in users
+  - My Profile -> profile.html - Visible to logged-in users
-  - Logout -> logout.html - Visible to logged in users
+  - Logout -> logout.html - Visible to logged-in users
-  - Product Management -> add_product.html - Visible to logged in super users
+  - Product Management -> add_product.html - Visible to logged-in super users
-  - Blog Management -> add_blog.html - Visible to logged in super users
+  - Blog Management -> add_blog.html - Visible to logged-in super users
 - Cart -> cart.html - Visible to all

 The navigation menu is displayed on all pages and drops down into a hamburger menu on smaller devices.
 This will allow users to view the site from any device and not take up too much space on mobile devices.
 It is easily noticeable, intuitive, and easy to use.